Chapter 8: The Science Behind Natural Remedies

 Probiotics: Balancing the Microbiome

-The buzz surrounding probiotics stems from their ability to bolster gut health, where 80% of the immune system resides.
-Researchers in the Journal of Clinical Gastroenterology highlight how specific strains of probiotics can ward off gastrointestinal disturbances, holding promise in managing conditions such as irritable bowel syndrome (IBS).
+The scientific buzz surrounding probiotics stems from their ability to bolster the gut microbiome, where a large portion of the immune system resides.
+Researchers highlight how specific strains of beneficial bacteria (like Lactobacillus and Bifidobacterium) can help maintain the integrity of the gut barrier and compete with harmful pathogens, holding promise for managing conditions like irritable bowel syndrome (IBS).

 Conclusion